Jbleezy/BO1-Reimagined/README.md

 * Remove marks on background of Deadshot perk shader
 * Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen?)
 * Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes)
-* Gun Game: add increment weapon powerup, powerup model is the weapon they will receive, powerup is hidden and ungrabbable to all other players
-* Gun Game: add upgrade weapon powerup, powerup model is solo bonfire sale, for 30 seconds you get upgraded version of current weapon even when incrementing weapons
 * Add fast ADS to Speed Cola (when it becomes possible through game_mod)
 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)
 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)